openstreams/wflow/doc/wflow_emwaq.rst

 -  Nr: number of the compartment.
 This field is not used by the python script of the module but is defined for user information.
 -  ID: simplified identifier for the compartment, usually a few letters.
 The user can choose any name but IDs must be consistent with the ones in the fluxes.csv and boundaries.csv files.
 -  Name: name of the compartment.
 This field is not used by the python script of the module but is defined for user information.
 -  wflowVar: wflow\_sbm variable representing the volume of the compartment (as in the complete scheme above).
 If the compartment isn’t defined or doesn’t have a volume defined in wflow\_sbm, for example Sewage or Paved, the keyword ZeroMap can be used.
+Several wflow variables can be summed up to create one WAQ flux using '+' symbol between variables.
 -  mapstack: name of the PCRaster or NetCDF mapstack (storage of the output variables).
 Mapstack are defined in the wflow_sbm ini file by the user.
 Note that the maximum allowed number of characters is eight.
 If the compartment doesn’t have a volume defined in wflow_sbm, for example Paved or Unpaved, the keyword ZeroMap can be used.
+Several wflow mapstacks can be summed up to create one WAQ flux using '+' symbol between mapstacks.
 -  Unit: unit of the compartment volume, usually either mm or m3 for wflow volumes.
-If the volume is in mm, the script will convert it into m3 which is the standard for D-WAQ.
+If the volume is in mm, the script will convert it into m3 which is the standard for Delwaq.
 -  At1, At2: D-Emission/WAQ attributes of the compartments.
 Usually attribute 1 specifies if the compartments is active or passive and attribute 2 specifies the type of the compartment (0 for surface water in 1D/2D models… see D-Emission/WAQ documentation).
 Here it is important that At2 is set to 0 for the Surface Water compartment and other numbers for the others.

-Table 1: Example of the compartmemts.csv file for a D-WAQ fraction model
+Table 1: Example of the compartmemts.csv file for a Delwaq fraction model

 .. figure:: _images/compartmentcsv.png
     :width: 640px